DionKill/ps4-linux-tutorial/docs/issues.md

 ::: details How can I improve the situation?
 I don't know man, my laptop battery is about to die and I wanna stop yapping.
 Check the links at the start of the guide.
 :::

----

-And here we are.
-Thanks for reading!